 Though never achieving my goal of boxing professionally, boxing’s grueling training regimen did teach me self-discipline and a thing or two about fighting, fear control, a survival attitude, and – above all else – led me away from a wayward life and eventually to building this website.

-as a juvenile delinquent had put me in hospital emergency rooms forty or fifty times altogether [stitches, many sprains, 28 broken bones (not counting my frequently broken nose from boxing), receiving Last Rites, etc.].
-My long-suffering mother, my saving grace, had to fetch me from hospitals or police stations countless times.
+as a juvenile delinquent had put me in hospital emergency rooms maybe forty times altogether [stitches, many sprains, 28 broken bones (not counting my frequently broken nose from boxing), receiving Last Rites, etc.].
+My long-suffering mother, my saving grace, had to fetch me from hospitals countless times.

 My myriad injuries eventually drove me to a school affiliated with New York's Albany Medical College to become a therapist for muscular pain and dysfunction – to rehab myself from various chronic pains as well as to make a living.
 In the late 1980s, expecting to live a quiet life, I began working in New England clinics treating a wide variety of patients.